mer-hybris/hadk.sailfishos.org/ota-updates.rst

   cd $ANDROID_ROOT

-  PREV_RELEASE=3.2.1.16    # adjust to what previous release version you were on
+  PREV_RELEASE=3.4.0.24    # adjust to the previous release version you were on

   mv droid-local-repo/$DEVICE droid-local-repo/$DEVICE-$PREV_RELEASE
   mkdir droid-local-repo/$DEVICE